luispa12/Siberian-01/README.md

 * 2 on-chip PLLs to generate USB and core clocks
 * 30 GPIO pins, 4 of which can be used as analog inputs
 * Peripherals
-  ◦ 2 UARTs
+   2 UARTs
-  ◦ 2 SPI controllers
+   2 SPI controllers
-  ◦ 2 I2C controllers
+   2 I2C controllers
-  ◦ 16 PWM channels
+   16 PWM channels
-  ◦ USB 1.1 controller and PHY, with host and device support ◦ 8 PIO state machines
+   USB 1.1 controller and PHY, with host and device support 8 PIO state machines

-For the complete description, see the [RP2040 DATASHEET](https://datasheets.raspberrypi.com/rp2040/rp2040-datasheet.pdf).
+For the complete description of the microcontroller, see the [RP2040 DATASHEET](https://datasheets.raspberrypi.com/rp2040/rp2040-datasheet.pdf).

 ![Diagram](assets/esquematico.jpg)